Human Design Manifestors in Relationships

 Manifestors most often ask for help with relationship conflicts and finding and maintaining friendships and intimate partnerships.

-They state they don't understand why they "push" people away.
 They recognize that they have lost out on people and things that mattered to them and wonder what they are missing.

 Their non-Manifestor partners ask for help "getting close to" and being heard by their Manifestor partner.